Makhubedu/covid-app/README.md

 )

 ```
-#### The code below is a component that you will see on the browser.
+#### The code below renders a component that we will see on the browser.
 This is the only class based component in our app.

 it will just render __The App.. __ on the browser